 Road accidents involving drivers, passengers, pedestrians and cyclists are among the most common causes of personal injury claims in Ireland.

-Every year more than 350 people are killed on Irish roads, approximately 900 sustain serious injury, and a further 7,000 will receive minor injuries.
-If you have been injured as a result of a road accident you might be entitled to claim compensation if the accident was the fault of someone else.
+If you have been injured as a result of a road accident you might be entitled to pursue an injury claims case if the accident was the fault of someone else.

-Synnott Lawline Solicitors are specialists in bringing claims for compensation for people injured in road accidents.
-In the past eight years we have recovered millions in losses and damages, a testament to our ability to achieve maximum and appropriate amounts of compensation as quickly and efficiently as possible.
+Synnott Lawline Solicitors are specialists in bringing injury claims for people injured in road accidents.